ababook/DylibHijack/README.md

 # DylibHijack
-python utilities related to dylib hijacking on OS X
+python utilities related to dylib hijacking on OS X (presented at CanSecW 2015)

 1) createHijacker.py
 given a generic hijacker dylib and a target dlyib, configure the hijack dylib so that it's a *compatible* hijacker